Abaracadabara: "I create as I speak"

-These pages are excerpts from the book, Kabbalah's Secret Circles, Download a free PDF sample compliments of the author.
+These pages are excerpts from the book, Kabbalah's Secret Circles by Robert Zucker.
+Download a free PDF sample compliments of the author.

 One of the most well-known magical charms is the Abaracadabara chant.
 It has mistakenly been associated with Jewish mysticism, especially during the Middle Ages.